ircmaxell/phpvm/README.md

 It will recursively scan for a `.php-version` file.
 If it finds one, it will use the install specified inside.

-Therefore, if you have multiple projects, each requiring a seperate version of PHP, you can have it automatically switch when you `cd` between the projects.
+Therefore, if you have multiple projects, each requiring a separate version of PHP, you can have it automatically switch when you `cd` between the projects.

 Imagine the following structure: